Christie Cleek

-Christie Cleek (or -Cleek or of-the-Cleek) was a legendary Scottish cannibal, somewhat in the vein of the better-known Sawney Bean.
+Christie Cleek (or o'-the-Cleek, of-the-Cleek, Chwsten Cleek or Criste Cleik) was a legendary Scottish cannibal reported to have used his skills as a butcher to slaughter people.
+He is said to have lived during a severe famine in the fourteenth century.
+His story shares some similarities with the better-known legend of Sawney Bean, but it is older.

 Folklore

-According to folklore, his real name was Andrew Christie, a Perth butcher.
-During a severe famine in the mid-fourteenth century (Hector Boece records floods, murrain, and plagues of "myce and ratonis" throughout Scotland in 1340), Christie joined a group of scavengers in the foothills of the Grampians.
-When one of the party died of starvation, Christie put his butcher skills to work on the corpse and provided his companions with a ready meal.
+According to folklore, his real name was Andrew Christie, a butcher from Perth.
+Cleek, the name by which he is remembered, means 'hook' or 'crook' in Scots, alluding to the iron hook he reportedly used to hang up his victims, or alternatively, used to drag passing horsemen off their saddles.
+During a severe famine in the mid-fourteenth century, Christie joined a group of scavengers in the foothills of the Grampians.
+When one of the party died of starvation, Christie butchered the corpse to provide food for his companions.

 The group developed a taste for human flesh as, under Christie's leadership, they began to ambush travellers in the passes of the Grampians, feeding on their bodies and those of their horses.
-It is alleged that before attacking, Christie would haul his victims from their mounts with a hook on a rod: this implement was the "cleke" (i.e., "crook") from which he took his sobriquet.
+It is alleged that before attacking, Christie would haul his victims from their mounts with a hook on a rod.
 Thirty riders apparently died at Christie's hands.

-Eventually, the company was defeated by an armed force from Perth except for Christie himself who supposedly escaped and re-entered society under a new name.
+Eventually, the company was defeated by an armed force from Perth.
+Some stories record that he was publically executed alongside his accomplices, whilst others state that Christie escaped and changed his name to David Maxwell.
+It is said that he then married, became a rich merchant in Dumfries, fathered three daughters, and had a good reputation within the community.
+He had told his neighbours that his only brother was a victim to Christie Cleek, and only admitted his crimes on his death bed.

 The earliest versions of this narrative are much less detailed, recording only Christie's cannibalism and his methods of trapping prey.
 No mention is made of his accomplices or eventual fate.

 Cheviot's Proverbs (1896) mentions some folklore about the character, who came to be known as a bugbear or bogeyman:

 They resorted to cannibalism at the instigation of their leader, Andrew Christie, a Perth butcher.
 This monster lay in wait for passing horsemen, and dragged them from the saddle with a large iron hook fixed to a long pole, hence his nickname.
 It is said Christiecleek died many years after, a married man and prosperous merchant in Dumfries.
 For centuries the mere mention of the word Christiecleek was sufficient to silence the noisiest child.